Email Analysis Made Easy with Imbox, Pandas, and Plotly

 A short guide about how I use my inbox to make a little more sense of the world.

-To get started, make sure your environment has the imbox
+To get started, make sure your environment has the imbox, pandas, and

 Python module that makes short work of interfacing with IMAP.
 In my case that